adurlea/spring-boot-ws/README.md

 # spring-boot-ws
-WS using spring boot, jersey 2 and Jackson
+The goal of the project is to build an restful WS with:
+- Spring Boot
+- Docker
+- Jersey 2
+- Jackson

+The project will show:
+ - the power of Jackson Annotations for serialisation of JSON

+The build can produce an jar, an war and an docker container.
+We can execute the project via :
+ - maven spring boot execution
+ - container docker
+ - Tomcat using the packed war

+# Resources

-# HelloWorldResourceImpl
+## HelloWorldResourceImpl

-Endpoint localhost:8080/helloWorld to get the hello world message
+Endpoint to get the hello world message

-#BasicJacksonMarshalling
+    localhost:8080/helloWorld

+## BasicJacksonMarshallingResourceImpl

 #### @JsonAnyGetter